yingerj/plfa.github.io/src/plfa/part1/Equality.lagda.md

     (suc m)
   ≤-∎

--- Could you use `rewrite` instead of this seemingly redundant definition?
+-- I think rewrite could be used here if it were to be defined for ≤ instead of -- or in addition to ≡.
 +-identityˡ-≤ : ∀ (m : ℕ) → m ≤ m + zero
 +-identityˡ-≤ zero = ≤-refl
 +-identityˡ-≤ (suc m) =